kawf/kawf/lib/Upload/Upload.md

   - Use direct delete for authenticated users in the browser (with confirmation).
   - Use `deleteimage.phtml` for external/API deletion (with hash checking).
   - Always protect users from accidental or tricked deletions.
+  - Maintain proper namespace verification for all deletion paths.